For other languages, please use the translation button on the right or choose the "Translate" menu option on the mobile website.

 If your total household income is over 300% of the Federal Income Guidelines and you are still looking for childcare, please visit:

-- Mail or drop-off your application packet to the address below:
+- Mail your application packet to the address below:

 Maple Point Middle School - Pupil Services